FREE EXPEDITED SHIPPING

 Credit: Serious Eats

-Baking powder causes cakes to rise.
-Bicarbonate of soda and cream of tartar are the two main ingredients that it is made up of.
-With the addition of moisture, cream of tartar activates the bicarbonate of soda, causing it to emit carbon dioxide and aerate the cake.
+Baking powder contains bicarbonate of soda and cream of tartar, which makes cakes rise.
+When you mix it with water or any liquid, the cream of tartar activates the bicarbonate of soda, releasing carbon dioxide and making the cake aerate.
 It's popular in baking, particularly in creamed cakes.

 5) Butter